 - Water and Wastewater Analysis: hydraulic and hydrologic modeling and design of dams, canals, drainage facilities, and other small structures.

 - Surveying and Mapping: topographic and boundary surveys; right of way, easement and ALTA land title surveys; aerial control, wetland, and as-built surveys; deed research and legal descriptions; and construction stakeout

-- Construction Inspection and Administration
+- Construction and Compliance Inspections

 Four Mile Run encompasses Schenley Park and several Pittsburgh neighborhoods including Greenfield, Hazelwood, Oakland, and Squirrel Hill.
 The Four Mile Run stormwater improvement project will capture and route the flow of stormwater through a naturalized surface channel that will generally follow the path of the historic streams that formed Four Mile Run from Panther Hollow Lake to the Monongahela River.
 For this project, Sci-Tek is providing flow monitoring coordination, site explorations, and permitting services.

 Sci-Tek is providing water resources engineering and analysis services in support of hydrologic and hydraulic (H&H) modeling, sewer flow and precipitation data analyses, and tracking systems support.
 H&H models are used to estimate runoff and infiltration and inflow from the areas of the City of Philadelphia served by combined and separate sanitary sewer systems and to simulate the conveyance system carrying the flow.
 The models also help with studying the combined sewage quality and quantity reaching the Water Pollution Control Plants and overflowing to the receiving water bodies.